snthergy/snthrgy/README.md

 yarn
 ```

-To start the developmentt server, run:
+To start the development server, run:

 ```
 yarn start